TL; DR

 If the fan-out queries differ between users, the retrieved pages differ.
 If the retrieved pages differ, the final answer diverges.

-This is why AI gives the same answers to everyone: it's not a simple yes-or-no. It depends on what the system retrieves and how it synthesizes.
+So, does AI give the same answers to everyone?
+The honest answer is not a clean yes or no. It depends on what the system retrieves and how it stitches those fragments together.

 Why do some brands disappear from AI answers entirely?